facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# **React Native 0.82 - New Architecture Only**
+# **React Native 0.82 - A New Era**

 Today we're excited to release React Native 0.82: the first React Native that runs entirely on the New Architecture.

 This is a milestone release for React Native and we believe it's the start of a new era.
 In future versions we will be removing the remaining code from the Legacy Architecture to reduce install size and streamline the codebase.

-In addition, 0.82 also ships with experimental opt-in to a newer version of Hermes called Hermes V1.
+In addition, 0.82 also ships with an experimental opt-in to a newer version of Hermes called Hermes V1.
 We’re also enabling several React features by updating the React version to 19.1.1, and shipping support for DOM Node APIs.

 ### Highlights